text-machine-lab/uml_nlp_class_2020/env_setup.md

     ProxyJump cs
 ```

-The `LowelForward` option specifies that the connections to the port `8888` on your local machine should be
+The `LocalForward` option specifies that the connections to the port `8888` on your local machine should be
 forwarded to the address `127.0.0.1:8888` on the remote machine.
 Since the Jupyter listens on this address by default,
 if you open the browser on your local machine and go to http://127.0.0.1:8888, you will connect to the Jupyter
 running on the remote server.